Portland Oregon Temple: Visitors' center

 On February 25, 2012, the church opened a new visitors' center adjacent to the temple.
 The visitors’ center replaced a former Church Distribution Center.
 The temple expanded its offerings with the addition of a visitors' center that was dedicated by Gary E. Stevenson in June 2013.
 The new visitors’ center serves as a place to learn about Jesus Christ, the restoration and doctrine of the church, temples, and eternal families.

 Among its features, the visitors' center houses a replica of Danish sculptor Bertel Thorvaldsen's Christus similar to those found in other church visitors' centers.
 Additionally, there is a mural depicting a sunrise over the local landscape, exhibits detailing the history of the temple, explanations of temples and their significance to families, and displays featuring members sharing their testimonies of Jesus Christ.

 An interactive exhibit introduces visitors to the Book of Mormon and its teachings, while another exhibit focuses on Jesus Christ as the Savior of the world, providing insights into His life, teachings, and the biblical settings associated with them.
 Furthermore, there are exhibits showcasing the testimonies of the First Presidency and members of the Quorum of the Twelve Apostles, along with teachings drawn from recent general conference addresses.

 Temple presidents

 Since its dedication in 1989, the temple has been overseen by a series of temple presidents, each serving for a term of three years.
 The president administers all temple operations and provides spiritual guidance for both temple patrons and staff.
 The first president of the Portland Oregon Temple was Lorin Edwarde (Ted) Perry, who served from 1989 to 1992.
-As of 2022, Lawrence Paul Blunck is the current president.
+As of 2025, Rick Lynn Marshall is the current president and his wife Bonnie Jean Bowen Marshall is the Temple Matron.